cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

-    issue_name = "outlier"  # how to reference the outlier issue type in code issue_score = "outlier_score"  # name of column with quality scores for the outlier issue type, atypical datapoints receive lower scores is_issue = "is_outlier_issue"  # name of Boolean column which flags which datapoints are considered outliers in the dataset
+    issue_name = "outlier"  # how to reference the outlier issue type in code issue_score = "outlier_score"  # name of column with quality scores for the outlier issue type, atypical datapoints receive lower scores is_issue = "is_outlier_issue"  # name of Boolean column flagging which datapoints are considered outliers in the dataset

 Datalab estimates various issues based on the four inputs below.
 Each input is optional, if you do not provide it, Datalab will skip checks for those types of issues that require this input.